Companies that use cash basis accounting record revenues when they receive cash and expenses when they pay cash.

 Businesses must choose one or the other of two possible approaches to financial reporting:

-Cash transactions recorded in a cash basis system include physical transfer of coins and banknotes, of course, but also forms of transmission that turn into cash very quickly.
-As a result, the cash basis system also registers payments with written checks, credit cards, bank debit cards, and bank wire transfers.
+A cash basis system accounting system records transactions that represent cash changing hands, including physical transfer of coins and banknotes, but also transmission forms that turn into cash very quickly, such as payments with written checks, credit cards, bank debit cards, and bank wire transfers.

 A cash basis system, however, does not record receipt of a promissory note, creation of an account receivable, or the sending of a customer invoice.